NFTs Explained: Why Everyone Is Jumping In (Should You?)

 by Team Cryptoradar

 What do Samsung, Nike, Taco Bell, Snoop Dogg, and Paris Hilton have in common?
-They're all about NFTs these days.
-This acronym even became Collin’s English Dictionary word of the year.
-It is true: NFTs are currently taking the digital art and collectibles world by storm.
-Some even say NFTs might even be the future of digital payments.
+They've all embraced NFTs.
+This acronym even became Collins English Dictionary's word of the year 2021.
+Indeed, NFTs are taking the digital art and collectibles world by storm.
+Some experts predict they could reshape the future of digital payments.

 What are NFTs?

-In plain English: interchangeable, with the same value.
+In plain English: they're interchangeable and hold the same value.

 What can become an NFT?

-Singer Grimes (the mother of a boy named XÆA-12, the child of Elon Musk) sold her paintings in NFT format for $5.8 million.
+- Singer Grimes (the mother of a boy named XÆA-12, the child of Elon Musk) sold her digital art collection as NFTs for $5.8 million.

-CryptoKitties is a popular game by Dapper Labs where you can buy, breed, collect and sell virtual cats.
-The amounts for which you can sell digital pets exceeded $100,000.
-There’s also a similar game called Axie Infinity.
+- CryptoKitties, a popular game by Dapper Labs, lets you buy, breed, collect, and sell virtual cats.
+Some digital pets have sold for over $100,000.
+A similar concept exists in the game Axie Infinity.

-Decentraland is a virtual world.
-Every piece of land and every item in there is an NFT.
-In December 2021, Decentraland averaged 18,000 daily active users.
+- Decentraland offers a virtual world where every piece of land and item is an NFT.
+By December 2021, it was attracting 18,000 daily active users.

 Find an NFT to buy